-The content will include the following applied to the context of the specific field of nursing:
+The content will include the following:

-Sociological context of care/ Public health including health inequalities, minority groups/Health literacy/Impact of smoking, substance and alcohol use, sexual behaviours, diet and exercise on mental, physical and behavioural health and wellbeing in context of people's individual circumstances/ Family environment and importance of early years and childhood experiences and the possible impact on life choices, mental, physical and behavioural health and wellbeing/ Practice and evidence base for health screening/ Psychological context of care-being a patient, health beliefs and behaviours (Health Belief Model), locus of control, sick role/ Carer aspects/Behaviour change and use of appropriate communication skills and strength based approaches to support and enable people to make informed choices to manage their health, child's health/ Managing health challenges in order to have satisfying and fulfilling lives within the limitations caused by reduced capacity, level of cognitive development and understanding/ill health and disability/Understanding the professional responsibility to maintain a healthy lifestyle/Politico-economic agenda / Social Policies / Spirituality, Dignity and compassionate care / Nursing philosophies and theories / National guidelines/Signposting of structured health education and current and national health behaviour initiatives/ Safemedicate/ Moving and Handling update.
+Sociological context of care/ Public health including health inequalities, minority groups/Health literacy/Impact of smoking, substance and alcohol use, sexual behaviours, diet and exercise on mental, physical and behavioural health and wellbeing in context of people's individual circumstances/ Family environment and importance of early years and childhood experiences and the possible impact on life choices, mental, physical and behavioural health and wellbeing/ Practice and evidence base for health screening/ Psychological context of care-being a patient, health beliefs and behaviours (Health Belief Model), locus of control, sick role/ Carer aspects/Behaviour change and use of appropriate communication skills and strength based approaches to support and enable people to make informed choices to manage their health/ Managing health challenges in order to have satisfying and fulfilling lives within the limitations caused by reduced capacity, ill health and disability/Understanding the professional responsibility to maintain a healthy lifestyle/Politico-economic agenda / Social Policies / Spirituality, Dignity and compassionate care / Nursing philosophies and theories / National guidelines (e.g. Fundamentals of Care)/ Signposting of structured health education and current and national health behaviour initiatives/ Safemedicate/ Moving and Handling update.
 (Development of Communication and relationship management skills identified in Annex A/Development of Nursing procedures as identified in Annex B).